dieselrabbit/screenlogicpy/README.md

 **Notes:**

 * Currently the `ScreenLogicGateway` must be connected to the protocol adapter before registering a handler.
-* Registering a handler in this way does not subscribe the gateway to state updates from the ScreenLogic system.
+* Registering a handler in this way does not subscribe the gateway to push state updates from the ScreenLogic system.

 **Example:**